samuelbalogh/aws-cert-dva-c01/README.md

 AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
 With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
 X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.

 X-Ray provides a user-centric model, instead of service-centric or resource-centric model, for collecting data related to requests made to your application.
 This model enables you to create a user-centric picture of requests as they travel across services and resources.

+On supported platforms, you can use a configuration option to run the X-Ray daemon on the instances in your environment.
+You can enable the daemon in the Elastic Beanstalk console or by using a configuration file.
+To upload data to X-Ray, the X-Ray daemon requires IAM permissions in the AWSXrayWriteOnlyAccess managed policy.

 ### Definitions